privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 blank, the distinguished name will be used.
 In case of OpenLDAP this can be *entryUUID* and in case of Active Directory *objectGUID*.

+.. note:: The attributes *entryUUID* and *objectGUID* are case sensitive!

 Modifying users
 ~~~~~~~~~~~~~~~